The Lessons of History

 We must remind ourselves again that history as usually written is quite different from history as usually lived: the historian records the exceptional because it is interesting — because it is exceptional.

-Market historians don’t write about boring mundane day to day occurrences, because nobody cares.
+Market historians don’t write about boring mundane day-to-day occurrences, because nobody cares.
 It has to be exceptional, probably chaotic, and impossibly complex.

 So we read about the biggest success stories and the worst blunders in business and investing.
 We spend an inordinate amount of time on the biggest market booms and busts for the same reason.

-And its often to our own detriment.
+And it’s often to our detriment.

 The fundamental lessons are of biology.